daniel-crown/daniel-crown.github.io/research.md

 “The Effect of Female Peers and Supervisors on the Wages and Promotion of Academics” (with Joyce Chen)

-“The Role of Management in the Federal Civilian Workforce”

-"Firm Survival in Rural America: Is Access to Capital a Barrier?"
+“The Personality Traits of Interregional Migrants” (with Masood Gheasi and Alessandra Faggian)

+“The Effects of Oil and Gas Extraction on Regional Skill Composition, Wages, and Migration”
-(with Anil Rupasingha and Sarah Low)
+(with Isha Rajbhandari and Rodrigo Perez-Silva)

-"Heterogeneous Returns to Migration of Married Couples"

 ### Book Chapters: